BurnYourPc/Gauss-JordanKJI-MPI/README.md

 ~$ mpirun -np number_of_processes ./executable aug_matrix.txt

-These implementations was developed for the course of Parallel Algorithms in University.
+These implementations were developed for the course of Parallel Algorithms in University.